 The machine

 Nearly ten years on the bench.
 Thousands out in workshops around the world.
-Built to order, shipped worldwide—email for a quote outside the US.
+Built to order, shipped worldwide—shipping calculated at checkout outside the 48 states.

 Prop shops, garage kit builders, small studios, surgical teams making prosthetic forms—you bring the resin and the plan; we bring the machine.